 Undergraduate Research Opportunities

 Many Rubenstein students are actively inovlved in on-going research projects with faculty and graduate students here in the Rubenstein School.
+Learn more about Rubenstein School faculty research projects.
 Student researchers learn skills in empirical observation, utliize cutting edge technologies, and develop a sense of excitement about asking the big questions while working hard toward solutions.

 Undergraduate students have the option of enrolling in independent research courses or working directly with a faculty member or graduate student on a research project.
 Recent students have quanitified the effects of zebra mussles on shipwrecks, studied what triggers color in maple trees, and measured Vermont's quality of life through the Genuine Progress Inidicator with faculty in Ecological Economics.
 Many students present at profressional conferences and publish their work in a variety of professional journals.